Dogs Unknown

 Continue on the

 Little Purgatory Trail as it works its way back toward the trailhead.
 To the right are great views of the Red Cliffs.
-The trail back is very steep at times with many switchbacks.
-When the trail meets the
+This trail is very steep at times and has many switchbacks.
+When Little Purgatory meets the

 Historic Babylon Trail, turn right and return to the parking area.